Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 Reset the default compute size

-Compute size is the number of Compute Units (CUs) assigned to a Neon compute endpoint.
-The number of CUs determines the processing capacity of the compute endpoint.
+Compute size is the number of Compute Units (CUs) assigned to a Neon compute.
+The number of CUs determines the processing capacity of the compute.
 One CU is equal to 1 vCPU with 4 GB of RAM.
-Currently, a Neon compute endpoint can have anywhere from .25 CUs to 8 CUs.
+Currently, a Neon compute can have anywhere from .25 CUs to 10 CUs.
 Larger compute sizes will be supported in a future release.

-Users on paid plans have the flexibility to choose a compute size for each branch's compute endpoint individually.
-By default, new branches inherit the compute endpoint size from your first branch (i.e., main).
+By default, new branches inherit the compute size from your first branch (i.e., main).
 However, there may be times when you want to reset this default.
-For example, if you want to create a series of read-only replicas, where each replica typically requires less compute per branch.
+For example, if you want to create read replica computes, where each replica requires less compute per branch.

 To reset the default compute size, go to Project settings > Compute.